-No, seminary is considered a first professional degree which means programs are designed to serve those who will be taking their first formal theological class as well as those who have already completed a theological degree.
-You do not need to have an undergraduate degree in Bible, ministry, or theology in order to enter seminary.
+No, seminary is considered a first professional degree, which means programs are designed to serve those who will be taking their first formal theological class as well as those who have already completed a theological degree.
+You do not need to have an undergraduate degree in Bible, ministry or theology in order to enter seminary.

 If you have already taken multiple Bible or ministry classes, a seminary education will provide you with additional tools to effectively serve Christ.
-Grace will provide you with excellent advanced training that will allow you to study Scripture and ministry in depth so that you are fully prepared as you enter your ministry field.
+Grace will provide you with excellent advanced training that will allow you to study Scripture and ministry in depth, so that you are fully prepared as you enter your ministry field.

 Yes!
 A campus visit will offer you an excellent opportunity to meet with Grace faculty members and to get acquainted with the academic programs.
-If you come during the school year we recommend that you attend a seminary class.
-The best day to visit is on Thursday as we will arrange for you to attend graduate chapel, sit in on a class, and go to lunch with a professor or staff member.
-Other good days to visit are Monday, Wednesday, and Thursday as few classes are held on Friday.
-But if Friday is the only day that you can make it here we will still be able to arrange a high quality visit.
-If you would like to schedule a campus visit, simply email Grace Seminary Admissions or call the Seminary Recruitment office at 1-800-54-GRACE (800-544-7223), ext.
+If you come during the school year, we recommend that you attend a seminary class.
+The best day to visit is on Thursday, as we will arrange for you to attend graduate chapel, sit in on a class, and go to lunch with a professor or staff member.
+We will still be able to arrange a high-quality visit on another day.
+If you would like to schedule a campus visit on another day that works better with your schedule, simply email Grace Seminary Admissions or call the Seminary Recruitment office at 800-544-7223, ext.
 6001.

 Winona Lake is right next to Warsaw and is 100 miles north of Indianapolis, 110 miles east/southeast of Chicago, 230 miles southwest of Detroit, 30 miles west of Fort Wayne, and 50 miles southeast of South Bend.
 Map and driving directions.

 Seminary is a time to prepare for ministry.
 You and your spouse both need to understand and agree that life is going to be “different” during your time in school.
-That is not to say that you shouldn’t try to find a good balance between family, school, work, and local church involvement.
+That is not to say that you shouldn’t try to find a good balance between family, school, work and local church involvement.
 The faculty at Grace is very sensitive to the pressures that your studies put on you and your family and are more than willing to work with you should unique situations occur.
-We are very excited about being able to offer family support through our S.W.I.F.T. ministry.
+We are very excited about being able to offer family support through our SWIFT ministry.
 All seminary wives are encouraged to participate in the weekly and monthly gatherings that are designed to help wives prepare for ministry and handle their current situations.

-Yes, many students work part time and a few even work full time while attending seminary.
+Yes, many students work part-time and a few even work full-time while attending seminary.

-Grace Theological Seminary offers certificates for those that don't have an undergraduate degree; MA programs; MDIV programs; and D.Min programs.
+Grace Theological Seminary offers certificates for those that don't have an undergraduate degree, M.A. programs, M.Div. programs and D.Min. programs.

-The Fellowship of Grace Brethren is a voluntary group of churches sharing common doctrinal beliefs in a voluntary association of churches in the USA, Canada, and around the world.
-Grace is technically not a denomination in that it does not operate under a hierarchal structure and attracts students from a wide variety of backgrounds, both Calvinistic and Arminian.The worldwide Grace Brethren movement includes over 1300 churches, with a heavy concentration in central Africa.
+The Fellowship of Grace Brethren Churches is a voluntary group of churches that share common doctrinal beliefs in a voluntary association of churches in the U.S.A., Canada and around the world.
+Grace is technically not a denomination in that it does not operate under a hierarchal structure and attracts students from a wide variety of backgrounds, both Calvinistic and Arminian.The worldwide Grace Brethren movement includes over 2,300 churches, with a heavy concentration in central Africa.
 Although the Grace Brethren doctrinal beliefs are very similar to conservative Baptist denominations, Grace has several ordinances that make them unique because of their Brethren/Pietistic background.

-When you examine Grace's doctrinal statement you will discover the following elements:
+When you examine Grace's Covenant of Faith, you will discover the following elements:Covenant of Faith

 History of the Fellowship of Grace Brethren Churches.

-Students that only desire to begin take a few seminary courses without completing the entire application process may do so simply by completing the unclassified student form.
+Students that only desire to take a few seminary courses without completing the entire application process may do so simply by completing the unclassified student form.
 This process allows students to take up to four seminary classes before they apply and are accepted to the program.
 Unclassified students cannot take part in the GTS scholarship program.
-The unclassified student process was designed for those students that desired to only take a few seminary courses, or for those that were late in applying to attend the seminary and plan to complete their application later.
+The unclassified student process was designed for those students that desired to only take a few seminary courses or for those that were late in applying to attend the seminary and plan to complete their application later.